Hi, I’m Simon and despite receiving threats from the Home Wealth Business scammers, I will not take this review down because you deserve the truth.

 I hope I’ve done enough to convince you that nothing they tell you can be trusted.
 They are highly deceptive and malicious con artists who routinely rob people of $1,000’s.

-Just before New Year, I got this threatening email from whoever is behind Home Wealth Business demanding I take this review down:
+January 2020 Update: Just before New Year, I got a lovely email from the Home Wealth Business demanding I take this review down:

 What the heck?!

-No, I’m not taking this review down and I thank you for showing everyone out there just what dirty scumbags you really are.
+No, I’m not taking this review down and thank you for showing everyone what dirty scumbags you really are.

 How I Make Real Money Online